sanelli/Todo.Analyzer/README.md

 # Todo.Analyzer
-C# analyser making sure that all TODO comments have the same format in the code.
+C# analyzer making sure that all TODO comments have the same format in the code.